jonasatgit/updatereporting/README.md

 As mentioned before, it's been a while since I created the report and if I would start now it would be a PowerBI version or I would simply grab one of the PowerBI reports available right now, but since I still use the report and find it quite helpful, I decided to share that with the rest of the world.

 # TL/DR
 The following report should help you identify update problems within a specific collection and is designed to work well for a few thousand clients.
-If you have more then 10k systems, then the query might run long and you might need to improve it or run it not within business hours to show results.<br>
+The query might run longer in bigger environments and you might need to improve it or run it not within business hours to show results.<br>
 The installation guide for the custom update reporting can be found at the end of this post but you should at least start with the "Some key facts and prerequisites" section.<br>
 If you're just looking for the SQL statement behind the report, copy the query from the "UpdatesSummary.rsd" file and use it in SQL directly.